cbachhuber/opencv-wiki/How_to_contribute.md

 ### Q1.
 I was asked to change the target branch for my pull request, but why?

-Please read [this](https://github.com/opencv/opencv/wiki/How_to_contribute#The-instruction-in-brief), read the "Choose a base branch..." section.
+Please read [this](How_to_contribute#the-instruction-in-brief), read the "Choose a base branch..." section.

 ### Q2.
 I was asked to change the target branch for my pull request, how can I do that?

 You can use `git cherry-pick` command to move individual commits between branches.
-Here is the overall algorithm: you close the existing pull request, you create a new branch properly (from either _2.4_ or _master_), you cherry-pick necessary commits into it, push changes to your GitHub branch, then make a new pull request.
+Here is the overall algorithm: you backup your current branch, re-create a new branch properly (from either _2.4_, _3.4_ or _master_), cherry-pick necessary commits from backup branch onto re-create branch, change **base** branch of your pull request (via GitHub), finally push changes to your GitHub repository (with `--force/-f` option).

 ### Q3.
 I was asked to remove whitespace issues, how can I do that?